Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators: Introduction and Motivation

 \section{Introduction and Motivation}

-Many structures in the natural world (e.g., brains, social networks) can be described as networks of interconnected dynamical systems \cite{bullmore2009complex,MARDER_2011}.
-Thus, there is significant interest in the identification of network topologies from time-series measurements of nodes in these networks \cite{STEPANIANTS_2020, GREWAL_1976, CHEN_2009}.
-In the context of neuroscience, estimating the topology of neuronal circuits and brain networks from partial measurements of the nodes is a longstanding problem \cite{LI_2025, MARDER_2011}.
-Moreover, given a set of measurements, different methods may identify different network topologies \cite{STEPANIANTS_2020, GILL_2025}.
+Many aspects of the natural world (e.g., brains, social networks) can be described as networks of interconnected dynamical systems \cite{bullmore2009complex,MARDER_2011}.
+Thus, there is significant interest in the identification of network structures (i.e., topology) from time series measurements of nodal dynamics \cite{STEPANIANTS_2020, GREWAL_1976, CHEN_2009}.
+In the context of neuroscience, estimating the structure of neuronal circuits and brain networks from partial measurements is a longstanding problem \cite{LI_2025, MARDER_2011}.
+Moreover, given a set of measurements, different methods may identify different networks \cite{STEPANIANTS_2020, GILL_2025}.
 In networked nonlinear systems, behavior such as synchrony \cite{DORFLER_2014, JADBABAIE_2004} can cause measurements from several different systems to become identical, presenting challenges for identification \cite{CHEN_2009} (see Fig.~\ref{fig:overview}).
-Partial measurements of the nodal states can lead to further challenges in identifying the true underlying network topology.
+Access to partial measurements of the nodal dynamics exacerbate this challenge.

-In this paper, we leverage contraction theory to compare the dynamics of networked nonlinear systems\footnote{For results on network topology identification in linear setting, see companion paper \cite{GILL_2025}.} with different topologies.
+In this paper, we leverage contraction theory to compare the dynamics of networked nonlinear systems\footnote{For results on network structure identification in the linear setting, see companion paper \cite{GILL_2025}.} with different network structures.
 Contraction theory provides a framework to study the dynamics of nonlinear systems with varying initial conditions, and has been used to discuss the behavior of interconnected systems and networks of oscillators \cite{WANG_2004, LOHMILLER_1998, FB-CTDS}.
-We are specifically interested in the \textit{limits} of topology identification in the nonlinear setting, that is: \textbf{which network topologies are impossible to distinguish based on partial measurement?} In the context of contraction, this translates to: which network topologies exhibit \textit{contraction in the observable space}?
+We are specifically interested in the \textit{limits} of topology identification in the nonlinear setting, that is: \textbf{which network structures are impossible to distinguish based on partial measurement?} In the context of contraction, this translates to: which network structures exhibit \textit{contraction in the observable space}?
 This diverges from standard notions of contraction, which assume full observation and focus on one system with varying initial conditions.
 In contrast, our work focuses on contraction in the observable space, i.e., different systems exhibiting similar observed dynamics (we provide a rigorous definition in Section \ref{sec:Contraction_theory}).